 What is a Regulator/Rectifier

-There are two main types of alternator that are fitted to most bikes, each requiring a different type of regulator rectifier.
+There are two main types of alternator that are fitted to most motorcycles, each requiring a different type of regulator rectifier.

 1) Permanent Magnet Rotor alternator (PMR) – This has permanent magnets that revolve with the engine (rotor), either inside or around a set of wound coils (stator) to produce power.
 These come in various shapes and sizes.
 Some have two output wires (single phase), but most have three (three phase).